The Sinus-Ear Connection

 Try a decongestant.
 Over-the-counter tablets or nasal sprays can ease sinus blockage which in turn can relieve clogged ears.
 But don't use nasal decongestant sprays for more than 3 days, or you will rebound… meaning the more you use it the more you need it because you’re congested.

-Avoid temperature extremes.
+Avoid extreme temperatures.
 They can make sinus-related ear problems worse.
 If your ears bother you, it isn’t the time to go jogging on a hot day or build a snow fort with the kids.

 Keep your head up.
 If you bend forward with your head down, it can make the pressure worse.
 You’ll want to skip yoga class until the sinus problem is over.